Return to beginning of chapter

-Where the issue on judicial review is whether the Tribunal had the jurisdiction to make the ruling that it did, or committed a purely legal error, the court will not show any deference to the decision under review and will just rule as to whether the decision was 'correct'.
-However, as long as the Decision under review was made within the jurisdiction of the lower Tribunal and without obvious legal error, the standard for changing a finding of mixed fact and law (that is, the application of facts within a legal test) the standard applied on a judicial review is whether the decision was "reasonable".
-The "reasonableness" standard focusses on the manner in which the lower decision was made, and will tend to defer to it as long as there were no obvious or extreme errors made: Dunsmuir v New Brunswick (SCC, 2008).
-Judicial review reversals of fact-findings are subjected to an even higher practical standard and are very rare.
+Where the issue on judicial review is whether the Tribunal had the jurisdiction to make the ruling that it did, or committed a violation of procedural fairness, the court will not show any deference to the decision under review and will just rule as to whether the decision was 'correct'.
+For errors of law, the test is "reasonableness" - and for errors of fact (or mixed fact and law) the test is 'palpable and overriding error': Canada (Minister of Citizenship and Immigration) v.
+Vavilov (SCC, 2019).
+The "reasonableness" standard focusses on the manner in which the lower decision was made, and will tend to defer to it as long as there were no obvious or extreme errors made.

 Judicial reviews are generally discussed at this link:

 Continue Chapter here ...